-Table 9: Telescope and Observation overheads. (\) If the metrology is enabled in the acquisition template, but not the science template(s), then no overheads associated to the metrology apply. (\\) If done during acquisition or in parallel with a change of the wavelength setting, the corresponding overhead listed here does not apply. (\\\) The derotator cannot move beyond 359.9 degrees.
+Table 9: Telescope and Observation overheads. (\) If the metrology is enabled in the acquisition template, but not the science template(s), then no overheads associated to the metrology apply. (\\) The derotator cannot move beyond 359.9 degrees.
 Thus, changing the derotator position angle from, for example, 350 to 10 degrees will take 74 seconds, as it will rotate by 340 degrees.

 Action Times (s)

 Telescope Preset 360

 CRIRES Acquisition with AO 240

 CRIRES Acquisition without AO 150

 CRIRES Read-out for one exposure 2.4 + 1.43 x (NDIT-1)

 CRIRES Nodding cycle 28

 CRIRES Change of wavelength setting 80

 CRIRES Metrology in YJH as well as in LM 110

 CRIRES Metrology in K 160

 CRIRES Attached wavelength calibration 180

 CRIRES Attached lamp flat 90

 CRIRES Change of derotator position angle 2 + 76 x abs(PA1-PA2) / 360

-CRIRES Change of polarimeter setting 23
+CRIRES Polarimetry - one Stokes V cycle 46

+CRIRES Polarimetry - one Stokes Q or U cycle 56

 CRIRES Generic Offset 14